What is a Section 125 plan (cafeteria plan)?

 • Record-keeping: Maintain accurate records of employee elections and contributions.

-• Plan management: Regularly review and update the plan to ensure compliance and effectiveness.
+• Plan management: Regularly review and update the cafeteria plan to ensure compliance and effectiveness.

 IRS requirements and guidelines